Infinitifall/4chv/README.md

 # FAQs

-### What is this program doing?
+### How do I use this app?

-It downloads threads from [4chan's public api](https://github.com/4chan/4chan-API) to a `threads` folder and creates html files such as `sci.html` and `g.html` which you can view in your browser.
+  First follow the "run" instructions given above.
+You can keep this app running in the background and it'll keep downloading threads and updating html pages.
+You can open any of the html files in your browser to browse 4chv.

 ### How do I add/remove boards?

   Edit the `boards.txt` file and add one board per line.

 ### Why is downloading so slow?

-A new thread is downloaded every two seconds, which is within 4chan's api rate limit.
-Unfortunately this means you will have to wait a few minutes the very first time to see a good number of threads.
+  A new thread is downloaded every 2 seconds to stay within 4chan's api rate limit.
+Unfortunately this means you will have to wait a few minutes the very first time you run this app to see a good number of threads.

-### How is quality calculated?
+### What are points?
+What is the "++++" on every post?
+How is quality calculated?

+  A post's quality is calculated in terms of points.
+The points a post gets depends on its words - unique words give higher points, common words give lower points.
+High quality replies to a post give it "+" points, which are shown separately as "++++" at the top of every post.

-Threads and replies are sorted on the basis of points and the amount of discussion they generate.
-The points a thread or reply gets depends on its words - unique words get higher points, common words get lower points.
-Points are also (invisibly) added from quote replies.
-Low quality replies are minimized by default, providing a distraction free browsing experience.
+  Threads and replies are sorted on the basis of their points and the amount and quality of discussion they generate.
+This means high quality posts are on top while low quality replies are at the bottom and minimized by default.

 ### How do I uninstall this?

-Simply delete the folder, everything is self contained.
+  Simply delete the folder, everything is contained within.